MGTheTrain/cpp-opengl-renderer/README.md

 #### Unix

-In order to compiling the source code and link the binaries run:
+In order to compile the source code and link the binaries run:

 ```sh
 cd devops/scripts/bash/